OliverZott/python-devops-example/docs/remarks.md

 - **Kubernetes**: Container orchestration platform that automates the deployment, scaling, and management of containerized applications.
 Using Ingres and Kong for API Gateway.
 - **Ingress**: Kubernetes resource that manages external access to services within a cluster.
 - **Kong**: Open-source API Gateway and Microservices Management Layer, delivering high performance and reliability.
+- **auto-scaling** and **load balancing** are used to manage workloads, auto-scaling adjusts the number of running instances based on load, and load balancing distributes traffic to those instances.

 ### 8. Monitor